 What You Need to Get Started

 To get started, you’ll need your Raspberry Pi, and some sprinkler system hardware.
-The hardware costs around $120, and you can get the parts on Amazon or eBay.
+You can get the parts on Amazon or eBay and they are fairly affordable.
 Daling gives the parts list here.

 For building the Raspberry Pi unit